SciBorgs/SciGuides/reference-sheets/AdvancedJava.md

 But that's actually the special thing about functional interfaces - we don't have to do that at all.
 If we just pass in our function, `isEven`, using a particular notation, Java will basically make that class for us.

-The way this notation for referring to methods as functional interfaces works is:
+The notation for referring to methods as functional interfaces is:

 ```java
 // for static methods
 Class::method